 - Notice that the graph on the bottom tells you the cooking progress.

-- Do a Quick Release of pressure (QR) as detailed above in the Quick Release section.
+- Do a Quick Release of pressure (QR) or a Natural Pressure Release (NPR) as described above in the section about how to release pressure.

 - Press Cancel.